Top five CV problems to avoid

 It is important to make your CV stand out, but don’t use colour, coloured paper, or a photo, unless the job application specifically requests them or you are applying for a creative role.
 And don’t be tempted to mix fonts to try to create interest – it doesn’t work!

-5. Too long or too short
+5. Your CV is too long or too short

 Article written by Sue Edwards, CV Writer.